Winner · Zama Developer Program — Mainnet Season 2

 Approved attester signs the profile

-An off-chain compliance provider verifies the user's real-world identity, encrypts the attributes for the registry contract and user wallet via the Zama Relayer SDK, and signs an EIP-712 attestation binding the encrypted handles, expiry, and a single-use nonce to the wallet.
+A KYC/AML provider verifies the investor off-chain, encrypts the attributes, and signs an EIP-712 attestation binding the encrypted handles, expiry, and a single-use nonce to the wallet.

 2. 2